LIMONIC/DOSP-Actor-model-with-akka/README.md

 dotnet fsi .\PrintValidStrings.fsx <zero number>
 ```
 ### Algorithm
-1. The progeram takes decimal numbers as input and convert them to 62 decimal representation according to a dictionary consisting with numbers, lowercase letters and uppercase letters in order.
+1. The program takes decimal numbers as input and converts them to 62 decimal representations according to a dictionary consisting of numbers, lowercase letters and uppercase letters in order.
-2. Concatenate a specified string to the front of the convertered string
+2. Concatenate a specified string to the front of the converted string
 3. Generate SHA-256 hash of the string by using System.Security.Cryptography library.
 4. Match the number of heading zeros of the hash string
 5. Add valid string into a list, and return the list when finished
 ### Performance
-* Due to the nature of this single-thread progrom, the average ratio of CPU time to absolute time for the experiences with zero number from 0 to 4 is close to 1, which is **0.93**.
-The reason of why absolute time is longer than CPU time can be considered as the extra time for printing results or unnecessary waiting time happened during program running.
+* Due to the nature of this single-thread program, the average ratio of CPU time to absolute time for the experiences with zero number from 0 to 4 is close to 1, which is **0.93**.
+The reason why absolute time is longer than CPU time can be considered as the extra time for printing results or unnecessary waiting time happening during program running.
 ### Selected Results
 #### **1 Zeros**
 ```